37 posts tagged "microsoft"

 Quick Comparison of C# and Ruby

 I have been working as a software developer since 1996, and as such I’ve used a variety of different languages, both compiled and interpreted.
+But the who languages that I know and use most today, are two somewhat different ones, C# and Ruby.
+I will begin my presentation with a short explanation of both, providing their major similarities and differences, and then providing some code samples of both.

 About Operating Systems and Networks

-“The true operating system is the net itself” This phrase, common marketing argument in the late nineties, made me remind that in the eighties, Sun Microsystems’ founder, Scott McNealy, used the slogan “The Network is the Computer” to describe his vision.
+“The true operating system is the net itself”.
+This phrase, common marketing argument in the late nineties, made me remind that in the eighties, Sun Microsystems’ founder, Scott McNealy, used the slogan “The Network is the Computer” to describe his vision.

 A More Boring World